-Clarification 1: Students will recognize origins of what to include, but not be limited to, the Contributions of ancient Greek and ancient Roman civilizations.
+Clarification 1: Students will recognize origins of the rule of law including, but not limited to, the contributions of ancient Jewish, ancient Greek and ancient Roman civilizations.

 Clarification 2: Students will recognize that the rule of law is a foundational principle of the U.S. government.